 Karimabad was a Silk Road caravan halting place for people who were travelling through the Hindu Kush mountains to the Vale of Kashmir.
 Here, the Hunza Valley is as amazing as I had hoped.
 Mount Rakaposhi dominates, but there are six other peaks over 7000 metres.
-Our hotel is perched high up the valley but even so we scramble up a small hill for optimum sunset views.
+Our hotel is perched high up the valley, but even so we scramble up a small hill for optimum sunset views.
 So do hordes of other tourists, all of them Pakistani.
 There are very few international visitors - the FCO advises against travel to parts of the Karakorum.
 Folk at home are shocked I’m travelling here, and the tour is certainly not full.
 Guide Attar spends most of the time on his phone.
 I expect he's trying to work out what to do with his recalcitrant tour group.
 And he's seen this view many times before.

 I can see most of the peaks from my hotel balcony.
 It seems that all the Pakistani tourists know this too.
 The adjacent rooms are packed with noisy families who have put mattresses on the floors.
 The revels, indoors and out, continue well into the night

-Another turquoise lake – you used to have to ferry across here until the highway was built, swaying suspension bridges and the confluence of the Indus and the Gilgit where the three highest mountain ranges in the world - the Himalayas the Hindu Kush and the Karakoram meet.
+The confluence of the Indus and the Gilgit is where the three highest mountain ranges in the world meet - the Himalayas, the Hindu Kush and the Karakoram.

 Our next destination is Fairy Meadows, high up in the Himalayas, boasting views across to Nanga Parbat, the ninth highest mountain in the world by height, the tallest by vertical drop and the largest in terms of sheer mass.
 The trip dossier bills this as magical and says we head into the hills in jeeps.
 This is the biggest understatement ever.
 The most terrifying ride of my life in an old contraption with a slippy clutch, no suspension and a need to stop for water every ten minutes, as the engine overheats.
 On the worst road you ever saw, bumpy and rock strewn above precipitous drops of hundreds of meters to the river below.
 We are covered in dust to boot as we lurch along and reverse around U bends.
 At one point two guides hang into the bumper in front and more locals cling on behind.

-I get to see it at six am next morning and it and the surrounding peaks are beautiful.
+I get to see Nanga Parbat at six am next morning and it and the surrounding peaks are beautiful.
 The main peak emerges through scudding clouds and there are lakes with shimmering reflections.
 But it's sun, rain, cloud alternating all day so the temperature changes dramatically from minute to minute and it's impossible to stick to an activity or go for a walk without the risk of getting sodden again.
 The braying of donkeys, the bleating of goats (who eat the hair from my hairbrush) and the incessant whine of a chainsaw all add to the atmosphere – magical is unfortunately not.
-We clamber down again next day with 300 Pakistani tourists.
-We are accompanied the whole way by gun toting guards
+We clamber down again next day with 300 Pakistani tourists, accompanied the whole way by gun toting guards.

-Finally, down we venture on over 4000 meter passes that we frustratingly can’t see as its still raining.
-Its bleak country occupied by Afghan and Kutchi nomads.
-The Afghans herd fat tailed sheep and serried rows of bee hives.
+Finally down, we venture on in our minibus, over 4000 meter passes that we frustratingly can’t see, as its still raining.
+It's bleak country occupied by Afghan and Kutchi nomads.
+The Afghans herd fat tailed sheep and there are serried rows of bee hives.
 The Kutchis herd goats.
 We rescue a woman who has got stuck in sinking mud.
 Or rather Attar does while we find rope and give him instructions from the safety of our bus.
 Her family are just all screaming by the roadside terrified they will get stuck too if they go to her aid.
 Attar still has to ask their permission to touch her.

 The side effects of Fairy Meadows are still with me.
 I’ve been throwing up all day.

-Down the Indus the impact of the last earthquake in 2005 is very evident still., with crumbling and cracked buildings.
+Down the Indus Valley the impact of the last earthquake in Pakistan in 2005 is very evident still, with crumbling and cracked buildings.
 All the bazaars and shops are bedecked with green national flags.
 National Day, August 14 approaches.
 Most of the cars and scooters are waving pennants.
 The clothes stalls are covered in green and white shorts and T Shirts and the bakeries are crammed with green cakes.

 Further south it is sunny again.
 The gorgeous mountains here are greener (matching the clothes) there are more landslides, more honey and some pretty bad driving.
 There are numerous waterfalls and fords, most of them doing double duty as fridges and car washes - crates of bottles in the water and hoses provided.
-There are more terrible traffic jams at the end of the highway before we turn off to see what remains of the ancient city of Taxila (fifth centry BC).
+There are more terrible traffic jams at the end of the highway, before we turn off to see what remains of the ancient city of Taxila .